tangtaogo/tangtaogo.github.io/_pages/about.md

 Recent News
 ------------------------
-Detailed papers can be found on my [Google Scholar profile](https://scholar.google.com/citations?hl=zh-CN&user=1ltylFwAAAAJ), with over 1000 citations to date.
+Detailed papers can be found on my [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=1ltylFwAAAAJ), with over 1000 citations to date.

 1 [paper](https://arxiv.org/pdf/2406.02147) is accepted by ICML2025.